math-script-level and math-style explainerThis document proposes two new CSS properties math-style and

 <div class="my-underover"><div>Base</div><div>Overscript</div><div>Underscript</div></div>

-and .my-underover > :not(:first-child) { math-script-level: add(1); }
+and .my-underover > :not(:first-child) { math-script-level: add(1); } would

 scale down the font size in under and over scripts.